Python List Methods: A Practical Guide to Work with Lists

 Here is a table summarizing the most common methods supported by Python lists.
 This table will help you quickly identify list methods and remember how to use them.

-The updated list you will get in your Python shell must match the “Updated list” in the “Syntax Examples” column of the table.
+The updated list you will get from your Python shell must match the “Updated list” in the “Syntax Examples” column in the table.

 MethodDescriptionSyntax ExamplesNotes